-- All staff will model respectful attitudes to others; - Student views are actively encouraged and respected.
-Students are given effective voice for example through School and House Councils, Feeling Safe Survey and there are regular opportunities to engage with students about their learning; - Displays around the school promote the importance of positive relationships; - Equality Focus morning for Year 8; - Positive Relationships Day for Year 7.
+All staff will model respectful attitudes to others;

+- Student views are actively encouraged and respected.
+Students are given effective voice for example through School and House Councils, Feeling Safe Survey and there are regular opportunities to engage with students about their learning; - Equality Focus Day for Year 8; - Healthy Relationships Day for Year 7.